GrimStride/BlackSheep/README.md

 # BlackSheep
-Texture mod for Ultimate Chicken Horse that replaces Sheep for the unused Black Sheep
+Texture mod for Ultimate Chicken Horse that replaces Sheep for the unused Black Sheep outfit.